plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 * Migrate your database using zodbupdate

-  - add script to buildout
+  - Add script to buildout

-  - run it
+  - Run it